 The midpoint calculator will take two coordinates in the Cartesian coordinate system and find the center.
-This is a very useful tool in many aspects of geometry.
+It's often useful in geometry.
 Before we can use the calculator, it's important to know how to find midpoint and what the midpoint formula is.

 (x₁,y₁) and (x₂,y₂).

-Suppose we have a line segment and want to cut the segment into two equal parts.
-In order to do so, we need to know the center of the segment.
+Suppose we have a line segment and want to cut the section into two equal parts.
+To do so, we need to know the center.
 We can achieve this by finding the midpoint.
-You could measure with a ruler or simply use a formula involving the coordinates of each endpoint of the segment.
-The midpoint is simply the average of each coordinate of the segment, forming a new coordinate.
-This will be illustrated in the section below.
+You could measure with a ruler or just use a formula involving the coordinates of each endpoint of the segment.
+The midpoint is simply the average of each coordinate of the section, forming a new coordinate.
+Let me illustrate it below.

 If we have coordinates